cc505652/ds-roadmap-security/00-foundations/data_analytics_essentials/notes.md

 In skewed datasets, median and variance are often more informative than mean.

 Security datasets are typically imbalanced, making naive accuracy misleading.

+## Databases, SQL, and Ethics

+Relational databases support analytics by enforcing structure and consistency.
+SQL enables filtering and aggregation to answer focused questions.

+Ethics and bias awareness are essential to avoid misleading or harmful conclusions, especially in security analytics where decisions have real consequences.